blaineam/homebridge-august-smart-locks/README.md

 The August smart locks are exposed as a lock in HomeKit with support for:
 - Lock/Unlock

+DoorSense™ is exposed as a Contact Sensor in HomeKit with support for:
+- Open/Closed
+- Automation based on sensor status is now available
+- August Wi-Fi Smart Lock Gen4: Door sensor is not available in HomeKit using the official HomeKit installation.

 ## Installation

 Please install the plugin with the following command: